Sub-IoT/Sub-IoT-Stack/docs/_docs/running-examples.md

 # Push communication

-This example shows the use the case of a sensor pushing data to a gateway which is always listening.
+This example shows the use case of a sensor pushing data to a gateway which is always listening.
 Make sure to flash one board with the `sensor_push` firmware and another one with the `gateway` firmware.
 The `sensor_push` example broadcasts sensor values every 10 seconds.
 The `gateway` will receive the packets, and transmit the Application Layer Protocol (ALP) payload (see [D7AP intro]({{ site.baseurl }}{% link _docs/D7AP-intro.md %}) for more info) over the serial console (see the platform notes for your specific platform to find out how to access the serial console) to your PC.